Globasa-Team/main-pages-grav/10.max/01.gidane-principi/default.eng.md

 * _There is, in fact, an advantage to head-last phrases: the head being the most recently spoken word in the phrase.
 However, with long and complex phrases this advantage falls apart and instead head-first phrases are easier to process, as described [here](http://wayback.cecm.sfu.ca/~thalie/PhD/node36.html)._
 * _Even in many head-first languages where nouns precede adjectives, such as in Spanish, word formation tends to be head-last._

-### Internationality
-How international in scope should the lexicon of a world language be?

-There are over 6,000 natural languages in the world.
-Should all languages, or at least all language families, be taken into account?
-Should only one language family be the primary source?

-Globasa's response, once again, is to settle on a middle ground and rely primarily, although not exclusively, on the largest and most influential languages and language families.

-#### Languages
-Mandarin Chinese, Japanese, Korean, Vietnamese, Swahili

-_Note: Although Mandarin, Japanese, Korean and Vietnamese all belong to different language families they share many cognates.
-This commonality is harnessed in Globasa._

-#### Language families
-* **Dravidian**: Telugu, Tamil, etc.
-* **Germanic**: English, German, etc.
-* **Indic**: Hindi/Urdu, Bengali, etc.
-* **Iranian**: Persian, Pashto, etc.
-* **Malayo-Polynesian**: Indonesian/Malaysian, Filipino, etc.
-* **Romance**: Spanish, French, etc.
-* **Semitic**: Arabic and Hebrew
-* **Slavic**: Russian, Polish, etc.
-* **Turkic**: Turkish, Uzbek, etc.

-_Rationale: Most, if not all, of the remaining less widely spoken languages (including the indigenous languages of the world) have at least to some degree borrowed from the languages above, and vice versa.
-As a result, languages not taken into account are bound to have at least a small number of words in common with those selected for Globasa._